Analgesics

 Ivermectin Meta

-8-Gingerol has been reported as potentially beneficial for treatment of COVID-19.
-We have not reviewed these studies.
-See all other treatments.
+8-gingerol has been reported as potentially beneficial for COVID-19 in the following studies.
+We have not reviewed 8-gingerol in detail.

 Jabeen et al., Insights for Future Pharmacology: Exploring Phytochemicals as Potential Inhibitors Targeting SARS-CoV-2 Papain-like Protease, Future Pharmacology, doi:10.3390/futurepharmacol4030029